cristianstoichin/proposals/dark_mist_proposal.md

 Hi LaMont,

 **Test my working platform right now at https://admin.short-ly.net/login** – it's a production-ready platform with AWS Bedrock + Claude fully integrated.
 I can leverage this existing system to build your Dark Mist MVP for insurance image analysis.
-This means you get proven infrastructure, faster delivery (2 weeks instead of 3), and zero technical risk.
+This means you get proven infrastructure, faster delivery, and zero technical risk.

 What caught my attention: You need someone who can execute fast with AWS + Bedrock.
 I'm not selling you development time – I'm offering you a fully-built platform that already has 80% of what you need.
 See it for yourself before we even talk.